We promised you more top tips and handy hints so here they are.

 Preparing and coating screens.

-If you are having problems with your Photo Emulsion such as it not coating well on the screen, fish eyes and blemishes in the coat then it is most likely a badly prepared screen.
+If you are having problems with your Photo Emulsion such as it not coating well on the screen, fish eyes and blemishes in the coat then it is most likely a poorly prepared screen.

 This means it will not break down as easily and ultimately last longer.
 Using a Mesh Prep / Degrease before you start is the answer.
 Mesh Prep will remove any grease, dust and dirt that may be on the screen.
 Its surprising how dirty the cleanest looking screen can be!